anet-be/lua-yottadb/docs/proposal.md

    - works in Lua < 5.3 as number is treated as an integer if tostring(number) has no decimal point; this maintains source compatibility between Lua versions.
 3. Done: make node accept dot notation `node.subscript1.subscript2` -- this set syntax limitations on subscript name content which means the more general `()` syntax must also be retained.
 4. Skip: tempting to allow `node.subnode = 3`, but that would not work consistently, e.g. node = 3 would set Lua local
-5. Done: create more terse ways of getting/setting dbase node._value:
+5. Done: create more terse ways of getting/setting dbase node.value:
-   - Done: `node()` getter only.
-To me this is the most readable
    - Done: node._: good for `node._ = 3` since `node = 3` would set lua local `node` rather than dbase value.
    - Omit: access node.subscript.value by referencing `node.subscript` or node[subscript] -- but it would only work when there is no node.subscript.sub_subscript in the dbase (in which case it returns new node(subscript).
 This makes pretty code but turns out to be dangerous because if sub_subscripts are later added to the dbase, code accessing the node.subscript value will stop working.
 Plus, it only works on node.subscript not on node.
    - Omit: Could make unary operators access the node.value: ~node (lua>=5.3), #node (lua>=5.2), -node (lua>=5.0).
 This would be pretty, but are not the usual usage of these operators.
-6. Done: Rename node properties to start with `_`: `.value, .get, .data` become `._value, ._get, ._data`, etc., so they don't clobber common dbase subscript names.
+6. Done: Rename node properties to become methods: `.value, .get, .data` become `:get(), :data()`, etc., so they don't clobber common dbase subscript names.
+(The :method() is distinguished from .method() by the fact that in Lua it supplies self as the first parameter -- thanks, Alain)
 7. Done: Allow multiple subscripts as parameter lists or as a table in the follows new situations:
    - Done: `node(sub1, sub2, ...)` or `node({sub1, sub2})`
    - Done: make ydb.node(glvn, sub1, sub2, ...) to become equivalent to ydb.node(glvn, {sub1, sub2, ...})